 In August, the CDC released an alert to the public warning of the increase in fentanyl-related deaths.
 The synthetic opioid is extremely powerful – 50 times stronger than heroin.

 Fentanyl-laced heroin was linked to an increase in overdose deaths in Indiana and Ohio in August.
 Counterfeit pills mixed with the drug gained attention from the DEA as well.
 This DEA report will tell you more information about the types of medications that may be affected.

-Synthetic marijuana like K2 and Spice continue to be on the radar for law enforcement.
-These synthetic drugs can cause adverse health effects and land users in the emergency room due to extreme lethargy, suppressed breathing or agitated behavior.
+Synthetic marijuana like K2 and Spice continues to be on the radar for law enforcement.
+These synthetic drugs can cause adverse health effects and land users in the emergency room due to extreme lethargy suppressed breathing or agitated behavior.
 Though synthetic cannabinoids are sold under a number of names and made to look like “fake weed,” they are much more powerful and can lead to death in some cases.

-As we enter 2017, we expect to see more of synthetic and designer drugs because of their accessibility, availability and attractive price points.
+As we enter 2017, we expect to see more synthetic and designer drugs because of their accessibility, availability, and attractive price points.
 However, these drugs are highly dangerous and extremely addictive.
 A small amount can be fatal.
 If you suspect that someone is abusing these drugs, call The River Source to learn about treatment options.